vtex-apps/order-manager/README.md

 The point of this feature is to avoid making requests that are stale.

+Returns a promise that resolves when the task is completed.

 #### Use cases

 1. If the user submits a coupon code, the task is scheduled, then changes and type another coupon code, we can avoid making the first request since the second will superseed it.